hicass/tag-ops-v3/README.md

 # Roadmap

 - A blog feature that allows the business owner to log in and create blog posts, which will be displayed on a dedicated blog page in the future.
+- An admin dashboard for the business owner.
+- SEO improvements.